turboflakes/deprecated.v1.turboflakes.github.io/README.md

 # turboflakes-frontend

-Turboflakes exists to help you pick the best Validators available in Substrate-based blockchain networks
+Turboflakes and the Substrate Tools Garage

 ## Dependencies